FOR IMMEDIATE RELEASE

 911 Service System Advisory Committee (911 SSAC).

-from the second congressional district and be a representative in
+agency from the second congressional district and be

-congressional districts on the advisory committee,” said David
+all three congressional districts on the advisory committee,”

-Sankey, state 911 director.
-“As committee members transition in
+said David Sankey, state 911 director.
+“As committee

-Omaha metro area.
-It includes all of Douglas County and the
+the Omaha metro area.
+It includes all of Douglas County

-members serve three years without pay, but do receive
+years without pay, but do receive reimbursement for

 If you are a representative in public safety/Emergency Medical

-are interested in becoming a part of the 911 SSAC, apply online
+and are interested in becoming a part of the 911 SSAC, apply

-by filling out a 911 Service System Advisory Committee (911
+online by filling out a 911 Service System Advisory

 For more information on the 911 Service System Advisory